We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 Geary stresses the creation and disappearance of barbarian tribes as a natural process throughout the early medieval period.
 Roman provincials began to connect with a past that centered on their city and region.
 Barbarian kings entered the dual role of both king and Roman commander.
 They began to formulate again a new identity for themselves through genealogical descent, religion, and legal traditions.
 For example, in Ostrogothic Italy common kinship was stressed to foster stronger bonds of unity.
 When their identity seemed concrete, Justinian’s reconquest destroyed the Vandals, Ostrogoths, and the senatorial families of the Roman Empire in one fell swoop.
 In the north, barbarian ethnogenesis followed a similar course.
 The Franks emphasized commonalities between themselves, who were a combination of various tribes, and their Roman neighbors to form a common identity.
 Gaul was full of old senatorial families who began to view themselves in a local lens, i.e., as Franks.
 They became indistinguishable from their Frankish neighbors speaking the same language and dressing in similar clothing.
 The term barbarian was no longer tenable as an ethnic label . . . it now referred to foreigners.

 Geary, Patrick J. "The Myth of Nations: The Medieval Origins of Europe."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 22 Apr 2016.
+World History Encyclopedia.
+World History Encyclopedia, 22 Apr 2016.
 Web.
-24 Jun 2019.
+11 Apr 2021.